N3dal/cpp-homework/README.md

 # Cpp Homework

-just bunch of cpp homeworks from college.
+just bunch of c++ homeworks needed for college.